trojanguard25/BaseballProspects/README.md

 BaseballProspects
 =================

-Tool for added Prospect List information into the database.
+Tool for adding Prospect List information into the database.